Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Within a {{#content}}...{{/content}} block, you have access to the following variables for each item:

-For more dynamic control, you can define a global window._ipc object before the ip.js script is loaded.
-This allows you to define global settings and callbacks.
+For more dynamic control, define a global window._ipc object before the ip.js script is loaded.
+This lets you define global settings and callbacks.

 <script type="text/javascript">